skywarth/annals-of-disco/docs/annals/the-list.md

 	- Multiple tools & apps
 	- First one: metric monitor
 - Pocket EMP
-- Productivity with thermal printers (Epson TM-T88 has nice support and libraries.
-Xprinter is cheap and seems to have somewhat driver)
 - PHP package for my custom enum implementation
 - that ray-tracing chars and dot distribution.
 Incredible algorithm
 - JS package for console proxy